MahnurA/Systems-Programming/README.md

 ## Commands

 ### For the client:
-help – shows the user how to use the add, sub, div, mul commands run [program name] - to run any program list – to list all active processes, shows their names, pids, start time, end time, elapsed time and their status. listall – shows a list of all active and inactive processes and their subsequent info kill [pid] – kills the process identified by the ID given kill [name] – kills program whose name is given, if multiple instances of the same program are open then only one is killed.
+help – shows the user how to use the add, sub, div, mul commands.<br/>
+run [program name] - to run any program.<br/>
+list – to list all active processes, shows their names, pids, start time, end time, elapsed time and their status.<br/>
+listall – shows a list of all active and inactive processes and their subsequent info.<br/>
+kill [pid] – kills the process identified by the ID given.<br/>
+kill [name] – kills program whose name is given, if multiple instances of the same program are open, then only one is killed.<br/>
-Kill all – kills all active processes open by the client add – followed by numbers that user wants to be added sub – followed by numbers that user wants to subtract div - followed by numbers that user wants to divide mul – followed by numbers that user wants to multiply connect – followed by IP and port number to which the client wishes to connect to disconnect – the client disconnects from the server exit – the client kills all its active processes and then shuts itself down
+Kill all – kills all active processes open by the client.<br/>
+add – followed by the numbers that the user wants to add together.<br/>
+sub – followed by numbers that user wants to subtract.<br/>
+div - followed by numbers that user wants to divide.<br/>
+mul – followed by numbers that user wants to multiply.<br/>
+connect – followed by IP and port number to which the client wishes to connect to.<br/>
+disconnect – to disconnect client from the server.<br/>
+exit – to kill all it's (client's) active processes and shut itself down.<br/>

 ### For the server
-list – lists all processes of all clients list [IP] – lists all processes of the client with the given IP list connections – lists IP and port number of all the clients connected exit – kills all client processes, thus disconnecting them and then kills itself.
+list – lists all processes of all clients.<br/>
+list [IP] – lists all processes of the client with the given IP.<br/>
+list connections – lists IP and port number of all the clients connected.<br/>
+exit – kills all client processes, thus disconnecting them and then kills itself.<br/>

 Limitations
-Failed run command not handled.
+Failed run command not handled.<br/>
-Client cannot reconnect once it requests disconnection
+Client cannot reconnect once it requests disconnection.<br/>